 - Kubernetes is an open-source container management software developed in the Google platform.

 - Docker is an open-source lightweight containerization technology.

 - Kubernetes offers a feature of automated scheduling.

 - Docker offers an isolated environment for managing your applications.

 - Docker Swarm is developed by Docker Inc whereas Kubernetes is developed by Google.

 - Kubernetes offers the Largest community among container orchestration tools.

 - Docker offers an efficient and easier initial set up.

 - The biggest drawback of Kubernetes is that it has a highly complex Installation/configuration process.

-- The biggest drawback of Kubernetes is that it doesn't provide any storage option.
+- The biggest drawback of Docker is that it doesn't provide any storage option.